JackPu/atom-weexpack/README.md

 an atom plugin for weexpack

-you can create and build a weex porject by this plugin
+you can create and build a weex porject by the plugin

+### how to use